petuum/tuun/tuun/model/README.md

+# Models for use in Tuun

-This directory contains models for use in **tuun**.
+This directory contains models for use in Tuun.

-Models may require additional dependencies, for example:
+Certain models may require additional dependencies, for example:
 * `StanGp` dependencies:
     - pystan
 * `GpytorchGp` dependencies: